AdobeDocs/experience-manager-65.en/help/sites-developing/extending-cloud-config.md

 ---
 title: Cloud Service Configurations
-seo-title: Cloud Service Configurations
 description: You can extend the existing instances to create your own configurations
-seo-description: You can extend the existing instances to create your own configurations
-uuid: 9d20c3a4-2a12-4d3c-80c3-fcac3137a675
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: extending-aem
 content-type: reference
-discoiquuid: d25c03bf-6eaa-45f4-ab60-298865935a62
 exl-id: 20a19ee5-7113-4aca-934a-a42c415a8d93
 ---
 # Cloud Service Configurations{#cloud-service-configurations}